-Suicide in the military is on the rise with reports indicating that an Army service member dies by suicide at a rate of one death per day.
 Despite an increased focus and effort in regard to suicide in the military, the number of suicide deaths has continued to rise at an alarming rate.
-Due to improvements in medical technology, service members are able to survive serious injuries sustained in battle, but emotional issues often remain that are not as easy to see.
+Due to improvements in medical technology, service members are able to survive serious injuries sustained in battle, but the emotional issues that often remain are not as easy to see.

 Suicide is a complex issue and there are no easy answers as to why numbers have continued to increase, despite increased efforts by the field of suicide prevention.
 Identified factors related to the high suicide rate for military personnel and their families may include: